houfu/ChatGPTLawCompare/README.md

 is available for you to try, and you can get an OpenAI Key from [their website](https://platform.openai.com/account/api-keys).

+4. Run `poetry install --with dev` to install a virtualenv with dev dependencies (for running `prepare_data.py`)

-4. Run the `prepare_data.py` script.
+5. Run the `prepare_data.py` script.
 This prepares `results.csv` which will be the source data for your streamlit app in `main.py`.
 To view this streamlit app, get an account at [streamlit](https://streamlit.io/) and deploy it there.